Cheltenham Art

 Credit: John Southgate, "The Gloucester News", 22nd December 2005

-The History of the Cheltenham Exhibition
+The History of the Cheltenham Open Air Art Exhibition

 The following is taken from the Exhibitors newsletter from 1998: